vercel/v0-platform-api-demo/README.md

 ## Rate Limiting

-This application implements rate limiting to prevent abuse and ensure fair usage:
+This application implements optional rate limiting to prevent abuse and ensure fair usage:

 - **Limit:** 3 new chat generations per 12 hours per IP address
 - **Scope:** Only applies to new chat creation (`v0.chats.create()`)
 - **Existing chats:** Continuing conversations with `v0.chats.sendMessage()` is unlimited
 - **Implementation:** Uses Upstash Redis with a sliding window algorithm
+- **Optional:** If Upstash credentials are not provided, rate limiting is disabled
 - **Fallback:** If rate limiting service is unavailable, requests are allowed (fail-open strategy)

 When the rate limit is exceeded, users receive a 429 status code with information about when they can try again.